theokwebb/theokwebb.github.io/content/posts/interrupt-handling-and-stack-switching.md

 ![screenshot12](/interrupts/Screenshot12.png)

-- Then, enter `g` to proceed and monitor WinDBG for any output.
+- Enter `g` to proceed and monitor WinDBG for any output.

 ### In userspace:
 - I wrote a simple function to trigger interrupt `190`, which had a DPL of `0` on my system.
 Given the CPL is at `3`, and interrupt `190`'s DPL is set to `0`, this resulted in an access violation exception: